 Chest pain in children and adolescents is common, but is generally benign.
 However, chest pain with exercise or that is associated with fast heart beat, dizziness, or fainting can indicate a heart problem.
 Many structures located in the chest can cause or contribute to chest pain.
-Among these are the muscles, tendons, cartilage or bones of the chest, the lungs, the heart, the gastrointestinal system, and the nerves.
+Among these are the muscles, tendons, cartilage, or bones of the chest, lungs, heart, gastrointestinal system, and nerves.
 A problem in any one of these areas can cause chest pain.

 How Often Is Chest Pain Found to Be Due to a Heart Problem?

 In older adults, chest pain is frequently due to a heart problem.
 This is because heart disease mostly strikes older people.

 In kids, chest pain is very rarely due to a heart problem.
 A prospective study in 50 children referred to a cardiology clinic showed that 76 percent had pain from the muscles, bones, or cartilage; 12 percent had exercise-induced asthma; 8 percent had pain from gastrointestinal causes, and 4 percent had pain due to psychogenic causes.
 Another study of 3700 children without previously known heart problems found a low incidence of heart problems (1%).

 But What About the Kid Who Dies on the Playing Field?